The Late Show (1992 TV series): Other segments

 The Late Show was also able to get many well loved Australian TV personalities on as guests.
 Charles "Bud" Tingwell played the grandfather in Charlie the Wonder Dog, and popular TV and radio voice-over man Pete Smith was also a regular.
 Many guests had cameos of only a few seconds, brought in for throwaway gags.
 One memorable joke had John Farnham offering wine, producing a bottle of water and smiling to himself.

 Musical finale

 All episodes in the second series ended with a musical performance.
-Martin would announce that Molloy had organised for a major celebrity to perform, only for Molloy to sheepishly admit he had booked a minor celebrity of a similar name usually possessing no musical ability.
+Martin would announce that Molloy had organised for a major celebrity to perform, only for Molloy to sheepishly admit he had accidentally booked another star with a similar name - most of whom were not famous for their musical ability.
 The humour in Molloy's recurring "errors" in booking the performers may have run dry if not for the hilarity of having well-known Australian non-musical celebrities and politicians performing.